Hunter Biden: Litigation

-Later life
+Later activities and disbarment

 In February 2020, The New York Times reported that Biden had been painting as an "undiscovered artist" in his Hollywood Hills home.
 The report also displayed some of his paintings, including "Untitled #4 (a study in ink)" and "Untitled #3 (a signed work)".
 Biden's art dealer, Georges Bergès, hosted a private viewing for Biden in Los Angeles in fall 2021, followed by an exhibition in New York.
 Biden's paintings were put up for sale for as much as $500,000 per painting, with Kevin Morris purchasing $875,000 worth of his art.
 Another buyer was Elizabeth Hirsh Naftali, a prominent California Democratic Party donor who was appointed to the U.S. Commission for the Preservation of America's Heritage Abroad by Joe Biden.
 Business Insider was unable to verify how much Hirsh Naftali spent on the art, nor whether the purchase occurred before or after her appointment.
 An ethicist interviewed by the news website said that the purchase was ethically problematic, particularly if it occurred before her appointment, as "it might be perceived as a quid pro quo."
 The purchases provoked concerns about possible conflicts of interest and a lack of transparency.
 According to court filings by Biden, between December 2021 and December 2023, he sold approximately $1.5 million of his paintings.
 From December 2023 to March 2025, he sold $36,000 worth.

 His Washington D.C. law license was suspended in 2024, though NBC News reported that it was unclear what impact the suspension would have on his livelihood as he was currently working as an artist.
 In January 2025, his rental home was damaged and left uninhabitable during the Palisades Fire and he had difficulty finding new housing, resulting in him experiencing homelessness.
 By this point, he was several million dollars in debt and his income severely impacted by flagging interest in his memoir, which was selling less than 200 copies per month.
 In court filings, Biden averred that he had anticipated earning money from invitations for paid speaking engagements, but no such invitations had materialized.
 In April 2025, Biden consented to disbarment in Washington D.C. in order to avoid disbarment proceedings over his criminal convictions.

 In March 2025, Hunter's Secret Service detail was withdrawn on the direction of Donald Trump.
 Prior to the end of his term, Joe Biden had ordered an extended period of post-presidency protection for Hunter.
 In August 2025, Melania Trump sent a letter demanding that Biden retract statements he made about her, Donald Trump, and Jeffrey Epstein during an interview earlier that month with Channel 5 with Andrew Callaghan.
 Biden had attributed the information to journalist Michael Wolff.
 In a subsequent interview, Biden refused to apologize or retract his statements.

+In December 2025, Waterbury, Connecticut based Judge Trial Referee Patrick L. Carroll III disbarred Biden from the Connecticut bar, which Biden entered in 1997 a year after he graduated from Yale Law School, after finding that Biden violated state's attorney conduct rules.